-Rev view Cou a) b) uncil to review the IDP based on: Assessment of performance measures; and Demand based on changing circumstances.
-Annually An Amendment (if required) a) b) c) d) e) f) b) A memo detailing the reasons to amend; c) Give reasonable notice to members of council; d) Publish proposed amendment for 21 days; If / when required
+Review Council to review the IDP based on: a) Assessment of performance measures; and b) Demand based on changing circumstances.
+Annually

+Rev Review An Amendment (if required) a) A council member or committee introduces a proposal to amend the IDP; b) A memo detailing the reasons to amend; c) Give reasonable notice to members of council; If / whom required d) d) Publish proposed amendment for 21 days; e) Consultations between the district and locals; and f) Council adopt the IDP.